Sample Solutions Library

 Stakeholder Relations Guide

-FFP's stakeholder community spans the Food Aid Consultative Group (FACG, congressionally-mandated), the International Food Relief Partnership (IFRP), U.S. agricultural producer associations, Title II implementing PVOs, and host-country governments.
+FFP's stakeholder community spans the Food Aid Consultative Group (FACG, congressionally-mandated), the International Food Relief Partnership (IFRP), U.S. agricultural producer associations, Title II implementing PVOs, the World Food Programme (WFP), and host-country governments.
 USDA needs an engagement architecture rather than ad hoc outreach.

 Read solution PDF